 In 1375 Edmund sailed with Edmund Mortimer, Earl of March, to relieve Brest, an expedition that met with some initial success before a truce was declared.
 He was appointed Constable of Dover Castle and Warden of the Cinque Ports on 12 June 1376 and held that office until 1381.
 In 1381 he commanded an expedition to aid Ferdinand, King of Portugal, in his struggle with John I, King of Castile; but after a period of inaction, Edmund was forced to return to England with his troops as Ferdinand had concluded an independent peace with John of Castile.

-Isabella of Castille died 23 December 1392, at about the age of 37, she was buried at the church of the church of the of the mendicant friars at Kings Langley.
+Isabella of Castille died 23 December 1392, at about the age of 37, she was buried at the church of the of the mendicant friars at Kings Langley.
 After her death, Edmund married for a second time to Joan Holland, sister and co-heir of Edmund Holland, 4th Earl of Kent (9 January 1382 - 15 September 1408), with whom his daughter, Constance, had lived as his mistress.
 Joan was the daughter of Thomas Holland, 2nd Earl of Kent, a son of Joan 'Fair Maid of Kent', by her first husband, Thomas Holland of Upholland in Lancashire.

 Edmund acted as Keeper of the Realm on several occasions during the reign of his nephew Richard II, he accompanied Richard on his march into Scotland and on their return, was created Duke of York by his nephew in 1385.